Navigating Application Expenses

 -

 Most medical school financial aid is loans—not grants or scholarships.
-These loans are most often federal loans, and their interest rate is relatively low.
+Most are federal or institutional loans, which have a relatively low interest rate.
 As an aspiring physician, you are considered a “good risk” by the government, someone who will be able to repay loans and still live comfortably as long as careful budgeting is in place.

 -